 Tips and Advice

-TIP #2: Wear good walking shoes – leave your high heels and flip flops at home.
+TIP #1: Wear good walking shoes – leave your high heels and flip-flops at home.
 Hiking boots can be good too as the trails can get muddy and slippery in parts after it rains.

-TIP #3: This is a nice park to explore in winter.
-The forest is green and beautiful year-round, and the elevation isn’t so high that it gets much, if any snow.
-Except for on especially beautiful sunny weekends, it’s also less likely in winter that you’ll find parking a problem.
+TIP #2: This is a nice park to explore in winter.
+The forest is green and beautiful year-round, and the elevation means it doesn’t get much snow.
+You’re also less likely to have trouble finding parking in the winter.

-TIP #6: The same as many other hiking destinations, don’t start your hike anywhere close to dusk.
+TIP #3: Similar to other hiking destinations, don’t start your hike anywhere to dusk.
 Give yourself lots of time to get back safely.
-It takes over an hour to do the full loop at Cypress Falls, but longer if you are slower or get lost.
 You don’t want to find yourself still hiking once it starts getting dark.

-TIP #7: Bears do very occasionally visit the area, especially in autumn when looking for food before hibernating.
-The chances of encountering a bear are rare.
-Especially if hiking on your own on a quiet day when few other people are around, carrying a bear bell isn’t a bad idea (as you don’t want to startle a big black furry creature).
-And if you ever do meet up with a bear, give it lots of space, don’t turn your back, walk away slowly and never run.
+TIP #4: Bears very occasionally visit the area, mostly in autumn when looking for food before hibernating.
+Though the chance of encountering a bear is rare, carrying a bear bell isn’t a bad idea.
+And if you ever do meet up with a bear, give it lots of space and don’t turn your back.
+Walk away slowly and never run.

-TIP #8: The best times to see the waterfalls are in the spring and after heavy rainfalls (although in the latter situation the trails can be muddy).
-By the end of August, after a long period of time without precipitation, there isn’t so much water flowing over the cliffs.
-The falls are pretty to see any time of the year.
-From mid-spring until early summer, however, while the snow in the mountains is melting, the waterfalls become that much bigger.
+TIP #5: The best times to see the waterfalls are in the spring and after heavy rainfalls (though the trails can get muddy).
+There isn’t as much water flowing over the cliffs by the end of August.
+However, from mid-spring until early summer the waterfalls become that much bigger (while the snow in the mountains is melting).

-TIP #9: Cypress Falls Park is easiest to get to by car.
+TIP #6: Cypress Falls Park is the easiest to get to by car.
 Bus #253, however, has a stop conveniently just steps from the entrance to the park.
 Bussing can also be a good idea on sunny weekends in the summer when the parking lot can get full.